 Compliance causes organizations to follow or obey a set of rules.
 Rules are a set of explicit regulations governing conduct in a specific activity or sphere and are usually:

-- designed to ensure something isn’t done badly, not that it is done well;
+- designed to ensure something isn’t poorly done, not that it is done well;

-- one-size-fits-all, so they can be used by as many different types and sizes of organization as possible;
+- one-size-fits-all so that they can be used by as many different types and sizes of organizations as possible;

 Rules are always compromises.